Homepage / Travel Tips / Year-round Weather in Glacier National Park

 What’s The Weather Like During Spring In Glacier National Park?

-Spring is a wonderful time to discover lower-elevation hikes or raft whitewater rapids on the Middle Fork of the Flathead River.
-May through June brings the most precipitation of any season in Glacier with highly variable weather conditions.
+Spring is a wonderful time to discover lower-elevation hikes in the park or head out for some whitewater rafting on the Middle Fork of the Flathead River.
+May and June bring the most precipitation of any season in Glacier with highly variable weather conditions.
 Thus, you MUST be prepared for any kind of weather in the spring.

-Typical high temps are in the mid-50’s and mid-60’s in April and May respectively.
-Lows are mostly in the 30’s.
-By June, temps warm into the low 70’s, but remain very cold at night in the 40’s.
+Typical high temps are in the mid-50s and mid-60s in April and May respectively.
+Lows sit mostly in the 30s.
+By June, temps warm into the low 70s, but remain in the 40s at night.

 The snowpack will be the most important weather factor for your spring visit to Glacier.
-From early May through late June, the snow lines will rise and the road crews will clear Going-To-The-Sun Road a bit closer to Logan Pass each day.
-This time is a great time to hike or bike this iconic road with no vehicle traffic around. excavator on a snowy road in Glacier Park
+From early May through late June, the snow lines will rise and the road crews will clear the Going-To-The-Sun Road a bit closer to Logan Pass each day.
+This is a great time to hike or bike the iconic road with no vehicle traffic around.

 Be Prepared In Spring

-Bring your rain jacket and rain pants, mid layers and warm hat and gloves to ensure you stay warm in quickly changing weather conditions.
+Bring your rain jacket and rain pants, mid layers, and warm hat and gloves to ensure you stay warm in quickly changing weather conditions.
 Check the weather before you get into Glacier as there is no service throughout most of the Park.
 Bring bug spray as the mosquitos are at their “prime” in late May and June.
 Bears are out this time of year as well, so pack your bear spray in an accessible spot and make lots of noise on the trails.
+Come prepared for spring weather and you can beat the crowds and find much cheaper lodging than in the summer months.

-What’s The Weather Like During the Summer In Glacier National Park?
+What’s The Weather Like During Summer In Glacier National Park?

-Evenings get cool, typically in the high 40s, so bring warm layers if you are camping, hiking or backpacking.
+Even when the days are warm, evenings can get quite cool, typically in the high 40s.
+Bring warm layers if you are camping, hiking or backpacking.
 While July and August have the lowest precipitation all year, sudden storms will still roll in and can drop a lot of rain in a short amount of time through “cloud bursts”.
 These systems can also cause temperatures to plunge so you don’t want to be caught without your warm layers!
 Plan your trip with rain in mind and then lean on local weather before heading out the next day.

 A typical day will be mostly sunny with a few clouds throughout.
-On average, roughly 75% of the time we get sunny days in Glacier during the summer.
-This lends itself well to the many incredible outdoor activities (LINK) in and around Glacier.
-Cool off on a hot day with whitewater rafting and some famous huckleberry ice-cream.
-Or take a hike to one of our favorite lakes for swimming in Glacier National Park (Link).
+On average, roughly 75% of the days throughout the summer are sunny in Glacier.
+This lends itself well to the many incredible outdoor activities in and around Glacier.
+Cool off on a hot day with Glacier Park Whitewater Rafting or a Glacier Park Scenic Float or take a hike to one of our favorite lakes for swimming in Glacier National Park, such as the Avalanche Lake Guided Hike.
+This season is also a great time to head out onto Flathead Lake and go for a Sunset Sailing Tour or a Wild Horse Island Kayak Tour.

 Be Prepared In Summer

 ALWAYS have a rain shell or windbreaker.
-If you’ll be away from your car for more than a couple hours, add a hat and gloves when hiking in Montana.
-Bring bug spray and plenty of water and sunscreen as well as bear spray if you’ll be hitting the trails.
+If you’ll be away from your car for more than a couple of hours, add a hat and gloves when hiking in Montana.
+Bring bug spray (this is the season for black flies around here) and plenty of water and sunscreen as well as bear spray if you’ll be hitting the trails.

-What’s The Weather Like During the Fall In Glacier National Park?
+What’s The Weather Like During Fall In Glacier National Park?

 Fall is perhaps my favorite time in Glacier.
-All of the roads and trails are still open, the colors are changing and the crowds have dispersed.
+All of the roads and trails are still open, the colors are changing, and the crowds have dispersed.
 All you need to do is wear an extra layer and come prepared for cooler temps!
-Expect high 60’s in September and mid 50’s in October.
+Expect high 60s in September and mid-50s in October during the day.

-In mid-September the air changes.
-The mornings are crisp and the nights are cold, dropping into the high 30’s.
-Sunshine still abounds, but you’ll likely have more fun hiking and biking than playing on lakes and rivers as the water temps drop considerably in September too.
+Starting in mid-September the air changes.
+The mornings are crisp and the nights are cold, dropping into the high 30s.
+Sunshine still abounds, but you’ll likely have more fun hiking and biking than playing on lakes and rivers as the water temps drop considerably in September, too.

 Later in September, you will encounter more rainy days.
-High in the mountaintops a few dustings of snow appear, but not enough to limit travel.
-Head up to Logan Pass the last weeks of September and you’re sure to encounter the magnificent sight of changing Larches, speckling the green hillsides with their golden color.
-As temperatures cool in early October, the colors descend the mountains into the valleys below.
+High on the mountaintops a few dustings of snow appear, but not enough to limit travel.
+Head up to Logan Pass in the last weeks of September and you’re sure to encounter the magnificent sight of changing Larches speckling the green hillsides with their golden color.
+As temperatures cool in early October, the colors travel into the valleys below.

 After Labor Day, you can find much cheaper lodging and deals on activities around Glacier.
 By mid-September, you’ll find some restaurants and shops closing up, so come a bit more prepared.
-By the end of September nearly all amenities are closed up for the year.
+By the end of September, nearly all amenities are closed up for the year.
+If you run into a chillier, rainy day while you are in the area, consider stopping by to get a tour of our local distillery or take a cocktail-making class!

 Be Prepared For Fall in Glacier Park

-Bring warm layers, waterproof jacket and pants and hat and gloves.
+Bring warm layers, a waterproof jacket and pants, and a hat and gloves.
 Throw in an extra pair of wool socks and you’ll thank us later.
-Bugs are not an issue in the fall, but do carry your bear spray anytime you are hitting the trails.
-From late September through November you should pack your own food and water for the day as nearly as shops are closed.
+Bugs are not an issue in the fall but do carry your bear spray anytime you are hitting the trails.
+From late September through November, you should pack your own food and water for the day as nearly all shops are closed.

-What’s The Weather Like During the Winter In Glacier National Park?
+What’s The Weather Like During Winter In Glacier National Park?

 Glacier is a winter wonderland from December through March.
-Most of the park has limited access with the primary point of entry through West Glacier.
-Temperatures around West Glacier in the winter will be in the high 20’s and low 30’s on average.
-By March it warms considerably into the mid 40’s and the snow begins to melt.
+Most of the park has limited access, with the primary point of entry through West Glacier.
+Temperatures around West Glacier in the winter will be in the high 20s and low 30s on average during the day.
+By March, it warms considerably, reaching into the mid 40’s and the snow begins to melt.
+The sun starts to shine (finally!) starting around mid-March.

-For the adventurous, the south side of Glacier can offer spectacular views and fantastic cross-country skiing.
+For the more adventurous, the south side of Glacier can offer spectacular views and fantastic cross-country skiing.
 Be prepared for colder temperatures and higher winds as you climb to 5,213 feet at Marias Pass.
-No park entry fee is charged here and you can be sure you’ll find very few crowds in the area.
-We suggest taking a local guide if this area is new for you.
+No park entry fee is charged here and you can be sure to find very few crowds in the area.
+We suggest hopping on a tour with a local guide if this area is new to you.

 Be Prepared For Winter